Haven-Rau/Pokemon_Catching_Adventure/README.md

 However, when this menu appears when the capture count is 0, it's slightly adjar considering there's no option 2, only options 1 & 3.
 I could fix this by switching option 2 and 3, but having the option "View Pokedex" after the option to "Exit Game" sounds strager.
 So, this menu is a working progress.

-After the player has their third capture, Team Rocket appears in attempt to steal the trainer's Pokemon.
+After the player has their third capture, Team Rocket appears in attempt to steal the trainer's Pokémon.
 The trainer is knocked out, but saved by a nearby trainer who heard the commotion.
-The trainer then awakes to Nurse Joy and professor Oak in a Pokemon health center.
+The trainer then awakes to Nurse Joy and professor Oak in a Pokémon health center.

-Once the player catches four Pokemon, they are given access to the "Type Scanner" and "Electric Stabalizer device".
-These devices are then used in the Kirin region to capture electric Pokemon and finalize Professor Oak's sample.
+Once the player catches four Pokémon, they are given access to the "Type Scanner" and "Electric Stabalizer device".
+These devices are then used in the Kirin region to capture electric Pokémon and finalize Professor Oak's sample.

-### Electric Stabalizer:
+### Electric Stabilizer:

-Obtaining this device activites a different pool of Pokemon to reflect enterin the Kirin region.
-I hand picked the Pokemon in the Kirin region to allow for more objective oriented gameplay -
+Obtaining this device activates a different pool of Pokémon to reflect entering the Kirin region.
+I hand picked the Pokémon in the Kirin region to allow for more objective oriented gameplay -

 ```Python
  capture_count = cursor.fetchone()[0]